New Jersey's 16th legislative district

-New Jersey's 16th Legislative District is one of 40 in the New Jersey Legislature.
-As of the 2011 apportionment, the district includes the Hunterdon County municipalities of Delaware Township, Flemington Borough, Raritan Township, Readington Township and Stockton Borough; the consolidated Mercer County municipality of Princeton; the Middlesex County municipality of South Brunswick Township; and the Somerset County municipalities of Branchburg Township, Hillsborough Township, Manville Borough, Millstone Borough, Montgomery Township, Rocky Hill Borough and Somerville Borough.
+New Jersey's 16th legislative district is one of 40 in the New Jersey Legislature.
+The district includes the Hunterdon County municipalities of Clinton Town, Clinton Township, Flemington Borough, High Bridge, Lebanon, Raritan Township, and Readington Township; the Mercer County municipality of Princeton; the Middlesex County municipality of South Brunswick Township; and the Somerset County municipalities of Branchburg Township, Hillsborough Township, Millstone Borough, Montgomery Township, and Rocky Hill Borough.

 Demographic characteristics

 As of the 2020 United States census, the district had a population of 233,626, of whom 183,325 (78.5%) were of voting age.
 The racial makeup of the district was 137,853 (59.0%) White, 11,606 (5.0%) African American, 660 (0.3%) Native American, 55,381 (23.7%) Asian, 78 (0.0%) Pacific Islander, 10,118 (4.3%) from some other race, and 17,930 (7.7%) from two or more races.
 Hispanic or Latino of any race were 25,020 (10.7%) of the population.

 The district had 180,724 registered voters as of December 1, 2021, of whom 68,632 (38.0%) were registered as unaffiliated, 65,999 (36.5%) were registered as Democrats, 44,514 (24.6%) were registered as Republicans, and 1,579 (0.9%) were registered to other parties.

 Home ownership was high as was the percentage of college graduates.
 District residents were comparatively wealthy, with high incomes and property values that have resulted in low municipal and other property taxes.
 The district has low numbers of African-Americans, the elderly and poor children.
 Prior to the 2011 apportionment, registered Republicans outnumbered Democrats by a 2 to 1 margin.
-Throughout most of the district's history, Republicans held a strong grip in winning elections with the district electing only Republican legislators for over 40 years, one of two in the state (the 40th District is the other).
+Throughout most of the district's history, Republicans held a strong grip in winning elections with the district electing only Republican legislators for over 40 years, one of two in the state (the 40th district is the other).
 However, the 2011 round of redistricting made the district significantly more Democratic.
 It gained the Democratic strongholds of Princeton and South Brunswick and lost Bridgewater, Mendham Borough and the Somerset Hills, all of which leaned Republican.
 The district elected its first Democrat, Andrew Zwicker, in 2015.

 Political representation

-For the 2022–2023 session, the district is represented in the New Jersey Senate by Andrew Zwicker (D, South Brunswick) and in the General Assembly by Roy Freiman (D, Hillsborough Township) and Sadaf Jaffer (D, Montgomery Township).

 The legislative district overlaps with New Jersey's 7th and 12th congressional districts.